 - Katarina Ivanković Knežević, Director for Social Affairs, DG Employment, Social Affairs & Inclusion, European Commission

-Follow the event live on Facebook and follow us on Twitter @EAPNEurope :: #FightCovid19 #FightPoverty
+View the video of the conference here, and follow the conversation on Twitter @EAPNEurope : #FightCovid19 #FightPoverty

 The current Covid-19 pandemic is decimating Europe, with a far-reaching social impact, particularly on the poor and most vulnerable who are hardest hit.
 This is already leading to a substantial increase in poverty and inequality, unequally spread across different regions and countries (see EAPN’s Covid-19 Statement).
 Most Member States have developed immediate aid packages which in many cases directly benefit the poor and vulnerable.
 Most however are only temporary.
 Will these deliver concrete results for people experiencing poverty?
 Will these short-term measures feed into a progressive, rights-based EU strategy to fight poverty?
 What needs to be done to ensure this outcome?